 The winding factor is the method of improving the rms generated voltage in a three-phase AC machine so that the torque and the output voltage do not consist of any harmonics which reduces the efficiency of the machine.
 Winding Factor is defined as the product of the Distribution factor (Kd) and the coil span factor (Kc).
 The distribution factor measured the resultant voltage of the distributed winding regards concentrate winding and the coil span is the measure of the number of armature slots between the two sides of a coil.
 It is denoted by Kw.
 The EMF equation is given below:

 It is assumed that the induced voltage is sinusoidal.
 However, if the flux density distribution is non-sinusoidal, the induced voltage in the winding will be non-sinusoidal.
-The coil span factor, distribution factor and the winding factor will be different for each harmonic voltage.
-From the equation (1), the fundamental EMF per phase is given by the equation shown below.
+The coil span factor, distribution factor, and winding factor will be different for each harmonic voltage.
+From equation (1), the fundamental EMF per phase is given by the equation shown below:

 - ϕ1 is the total fundamental flux per pole.

 - ϕ1 = average flux density x area under one pole

 - Bm1 is the peak value of the fundamental component of the flux density wave